corvus-dotnet/Corvus.Pipelines/README.md

 This operator can be attached to the pipeline at any point, and it can catch an exception of any given type.

-Here's an example attatching the exception handler at the top of the pipeline:
+Here's an example attaching the exception handler at the top of the pipeline:

 ```csharp
 SyncPipelineStep<ProductPrice> safestLookupPriceAndDiscount =